infor-design/enterprise-wc/src/core/README.md

 ## Ids Decorators

 The ids-decorators are imported directly into ids-element and may not need to be called directly.
-Current there are there decorators for:
+Currently there are there decorators for:

-1. Add a version to the webcomponent
-1. Creating a custom element
+1. Creating a custom element `@customElement('ids-data-grid')`
-1. Appending the styles in an encapsulated way
+1. Appending the styles in an encapsulated way `@scss(styles)`
-1. Appending the Automation Ids

 ## Ids Element